 This Grilled Skirt Steak recipe is tender and filled with flavor.
+This steak can be cooked on an outdoor grill or indoors on the stove.
 Top with Easy Chimichurri Sauce for the perfect combo!

 Get your grills fired up, because it’s time to cook some meat!
 This Grilled Skirt Steak recipe with Easy Chimichurri Sauce is perfect to grill and enjoy with friends and family all summer long.
 The marinade for this recipe packs a ton a flavor and pairs great with the char of the meat from the hot grill.
 Use this meat for tacos, fajitas, meal prep or enjoy on its own with a side of rice or vegetables.
 Never grilled skirt steak before?
 No problem!
 I have tons of tips and tricks, plus alternate options for the perfect result.
 I hope you and your entire family enjoy this hearty grilled steak at your next summer BBQ, party or family gathering.
 Enjoy!